hirosystems/docs/docs/get-started/stacks-blockchain-api.md

 :::note

-The Stacks Blockchain API proxies to Node RPC endpoints
+The Stacks Blockchain API _proxies_ to Node RPC endpoints.

 :::